 Long before the name Western Heritage Classic was recognized, the ranch rodeo competition included five events – bronc riding, wild cow milking, team penning, team roping and calf branding.
 Points accumulated over a two-day period.
 The same format is still followed today.

 As the event began to grow, organizers set a goal to build a prestigious event that would preserve western heritage traditions.
 Activities during the annual event are designed to embody the essence of cowboy lifestyle and history.
-Everything that happens during the four-day event ties back to the cowboy heritage and "the way it was" back on the ranch generations ago.
+Everything that happens during the three-day event ties back to the cowboy heritage and "the way it was" back on the ranch generations ago.